 There are two types of tongue-ties, anterior and posterior.
 A Google image search will show hundreds of examples of tongue-ties.
 What you see in these images are anterior tongue-ties.
 A posterior tongue-tie is more difficult to appreciate visually, as it is deeper within the soft tissue of the tongue.
 Both anterior and posterior tongue-ties can contribute to airway dysfunction.

-Essentially, our airway is a soft sided tube that runs from our nose down to our lungs which allows us to bring oxygen to our body’s cells.
+Our airway is a soft-sided tube that runs from our nose down to our lungs which allows us to bring oxygen to our body’s cells.
 It is important to understand that the mouth is not part of our airway.
 The flow through our airway changes based on the internal volume.
-If we think of it as a hose, it helps to illustrate the point that a larger volume equals greater flow.
-If we compare a garden hose to a fire hose, the amount of water that flows through a fire hose is greater than that of a garden hose.
-When it comes to the airway, small changes in volume can have a dramatic impact on the flow of air.
+When it comes to the airway, slight changes in volume can have a dramatic impact on the flow of air.
 There are multiple points where you can end up with a kink, and in many cases these kinks lead to changes in the restorative quality of our sleep.
-A tongue-tie is just one, albeit very common, of these points.
+A tongue-tie is just one, albeit quite common, of these points.

 When a tongue-tie creates an airway disturbance, our brains initially compensate by altering our sleep cycle to avoid the more relaxed portions of it.
 Over time, our brains become conditioned to the inadequate airflow, and eventually, our brains allow periods of apnea (a lack of breathing).
-This is the terminal stage of sleep disordered breathing — obstructive sleep apnea — which will ultimately lead to death if left untreated.
+This is the terminal stage of sleep-disordered breathing — obstructive sleep apnea — which can lead to death if left untreated.

 Tongue-ties can have significant effects on the growth and development of the jaws.
 The lips and cheeks create an elastic force pulling back against the outward and forward growth of the jaws.
-When the tongue is not in the palate to provide the counter balance to this force, jaw growth is unable to progress normally.
-The lack of forward growth results in less airway space in the throat.
+When the tongue is not in the palate to provide the counterbalance to this force, jaw growth is unable to progress normally.
 The lack of outward growth results in a narrow nasal airway.
-Once jaw growth is complete, the only corrective remedy to deficient jaw growth is orthognathic jaw surgery.
-This highlights the importance of recognizing a tongue-tie in children as early as possible.

 Corrective action for a tongue-tie consists of two necessary components — lingual frenectomy (surgical release) and oral myofunctional therapy (like physical therapy for your tongue).